senzing-garage/knowledge-base/proposals/streamline/map-and-load-your-own-data.md

    **Linux/macOS example:**

-   Use this command if you are running on a Linux or macOS system.
+   If you are running on a Linux or macOS system, copy/paste the following into the terminal window:

+    1. To identify the directory storing the SQLite database files, copy/modify/paste the following into the terminal window:

+        ```console
+        export SENZING_MY_DEMO_1="/tmp/my-demo-1"
+        ```

     ```console
     docker run \